BAndresen/instructor_assistant/README.md

 # Installation

 ### Windows Installer
-On the Release section of this repository there is a Windows Installer users can download.
+On the Releases section of this repository there is a Windows Installer users can download.
 Currently with version 0.1.0, this program is setup up to run on the local users directory and can be downloaded to `C:\Users\<username>\AppData\Local\instructors_assistant`.
 A Desktop and Startmenu shortcut is included as well as an Uninstaller.

 _Note: The Windows Installer doesn't have a Windows Publisher's Certificate which may prompt warnings during install.
 Included on the Release page is a SHA-256 hash digest of the Installer if a user wants to verify data integrity._

 ### Source Code
 The Instructor's Assistant is written in Python.
-Users can download and run the source code directly on there machine if they wish.
+Users can download and run the source code directly on there machine.
 Below is a list of required libraries for this project.

 ```
 Babel==2.12.1